 Students will follow the requirements the Medical Studies planner for 7 semesters.
-In the spring semester of their fourth year or the 8th semester, students will take Neuro 211/Neuroscience II (3 credits), two, 3 credit elective courses, and one of the following 4 credit courses: Math 125/calculus, Chem 242 and 242L/organic chemistry II with lab, Phys 108 and 108L/applied biophysics with lab.
+In the spring semester of their fourth year or the 8th semester, students will take an elective neuroscience class, excluding Neuro 346, (3 credits), two, 3 credit elective courses, and one upper-level natural science class with lab approved by the department chair such as Math 125/calculus, Chem 242 and 242L/organic chemistry II with lab, Phys 108 and 108L/applied biophysics with lab, 4 credits.